alfonsogober/gdax-lambda-buyer/README.md

 ```

-So with the default settings, gdax-lambda-buyer will buy $10 worth of Bitcoin every week.
+So with the default settings, gdax-lambda-buyer will buy $5 worth of Bitcoin, Ethereum and Litecoin (totaling $15 spent) every week.

-You can also replace `FIAT_AMOUNT=10` with `CRYPTO_AMOUNT=0.1` and buy 0.1 BTC every week.
+You can also replace `FIAT_AMOUNT=15` with `CRYPTO_AMOUNT=0.15` and buy 0.1 BTC every week.
 Change to 100 and you'd buy 100, etc. The possibilities are endless (as long as your bank account is 💸).

 Note that ETH and LTC are supported in prod, but not in the sandbox for some reason.
 So stick to BTC if you're using sandbox money.